mqless/mqless.github.io/_docs/tutorial.md

 The above code instruct AWS to create a Dynamodb table as part of deploying our package.

-If you want to run the project locally we need to create the table manually, but you probably already did that if you follow the 'Install MQLess locally' guide, anyway, following it the snippet to install it locally.
+If you want to run the project locally we need to create the table manually, but you probably already did that if you follow the 'Install MQLess locally' guide, anyway, following is the snippet to install it locally.

 ```shell
 aws dynamodb create-table --endpoint-url http://localhost:8000 \